manfredsteyer/2023_01_11/index.md

 );
 ```

-This ``InjectionToken`` supports both, class based ``LogFormatter`` as well as functional ones.
+This `InjectionToken` supports both class-based `LogFormatter` as well as functional ones.
 This prevents breaking existing code.
-As a consequence of supporting both, provideLogger needs to treat both cases in a slightly different way:
+As a consequence of supporting both, ``provideLogger`` needs to treat both cases in a slightly different way:

 ```typescript
 export function provideLogger(config: Partial<LoggerConfig>, ...features: LoggerFeature[]): EnvironmentProviders {